Q1: How do I enroll?

 Q22: What is Field Training?

-A22: Field Training is a 13-day summer encampment which occurs between your sophomore and junior year during the summer.
+A22: Field Training is summer encampment which occurs between your sophomore and junior year during the summer.
 It is conducted at Maxwell AFB, located in Montgomery Alabama.
 This is an intensified training period where you receive additional leadership training, attend numerous career orientations, and learn firsthand about U.S. Air Force life.
 We pay all your transportation expenses and provide you with all necessary uniform items.
 You only attend Field Training once while you are in the AFROTC program.

 Q23: Can I continue my education beyond the baccalaureate level?